 - 1. Load the layer you want to copy from (source layer) - 2.
 Load or create the layer you want to copy to (target layer) - 3.
 Start editing for target layer - 4.
 Make the source layer active by clicking on it in the legend - 5.
-Use the Select tool to select the feature(s) on the source layer

-- 7. Make the destination layer active by clicking on it in the legend

-- 8. Click on the Paste Features tool

-- 9. Stop editing and save the changes
+Use the Select tool to select the feature(s) on the source layer - 6.
+Click on the Copy Features tool - 7.
+Make the destination layer active by clicking on it in the legend - 8.
+Click on the Paste Features tool - 9.
+Stop editing and save the changes